CPE-OAuth/servicestage-eclipse-plugin/README.md

 Now you can create your own application projects, each project in your workspace will have a different set of ServiceStage settings associated with it.
 These settings will be stored in `servicestage.xml` at the project root.
 Note: this plugin currently only supports tomcat and node.js applications.

-1. Right-click the project and select `Huawei > ServiceStage > Configure`
+1. Right-click the project and select `ServiceStage > Configure`
 1. Fill in the application information
 1. Provide the SWR repo where files will be uploaded before they can be deployed
 1. Select Platform information such as Cluster ID, ELB ID, VPC ID